MihaiStreames/MihaiStreames/README.md

 I'm a Computer Science student, I like cybersecurity, software development and _recently_ figured out I also like _networking_.

 I'm currently working on a few things:
-- **F13DNS Server** - Trying to make my own DNS server for Friday the 13th, while trying to document it all so you can also make one yourself :D
+- **ContaraNAS (WIP)** - A modular NAS management native app made to monitor my NAS without using a second screen, has a bunch of cool modules
 - **Downwell.AI** - An old project I picked back up, learning RL + DDQN by making an AI for Downwell
+- **AlgorithmsForEveryone (AFE)** - Learning Algorithms and Data Structures (for Uni) and sharing my knowledge with the world
 - **DAWPresence** - Discord RPC Presence for DAWs
-- **AlgorithmsForEveryone (AFE)** - Learning Algorithms and Data Structures (for Uni) and sharing my knowledge with the world
 - **Ludus (WIP)** - My own game launcher, made for Linux, open-source and focused on simplifying setups and all that
-- **ContaraNAS (WIP)** - A modular NAS management native app made to monitor my NAS without using a second screen, has a bunch of cool modules

 ## 🛠 My Skillset
 ### 🔧 Backend